Feb 02, 2026

 An EIN is required for businesses and certain organizations in the following situations:

 Applying for a TIN or EIN is a straightforward process, but it’s important to follow the correct steps to ensure timely approval.
 The application process varies depending on the type of identification number you need.
-Below are the details for each.

 A TIN can refer to several types of identification numbers, including SSNs, ITINs, and more.
 Here’s how to apply for the most common types: